-Both parties swap homes for a few weeks or a month and get the opportunity to travel quite cheap… Indeed, if their mortgage is paid off, it is essentially free for them.
+Both parties swap homes for a few weeks or a month and get the opportunity to travel quite cheaply… Indeed, if their mortgage is paid off, it is essentially free for them.

 The largest and most popular is the aptly named Home Exchange which offers up tons of properties all over the world.

-Home exchanges is something that I would definitely try, if I actually had a home to exchange since I’m so nomadic.
+Home exchanges are something that I would definitely try if I actually had a home to exchange since I’m so nomadic.
 But until that time, I can just mention it as an option and review it in theory.

 Pros: Free accommodation (even if you have a mortgage, you still don’t have to pay anything extra that you would otherwise be paying), access to a full house with kitchen and other amenities.